John Hancock Insurance

 Premium savings are in comparison to the same John Hancock life insurance policy without Vitality PLUS.
 The level of premium savings are cumulative over the life of the policy and will vary based upon underwriting status, issue age, policy type, the terms of the policy and the Vitality Status achieved.
 Premiums savings are only available with Vitality PLUS.

 Apple Watch program is not available in New York or Puerto Rico.
 Apple Watches ordered through John Hancock Vitality may not be shipped to addresses in Guam.
 Once you become a Vitality PLUS member and complete the Vitality Health Review (VHR), you can order Apple Watch by electronically signing, at checkout, a Retail Installment Agreement with the Vitality Group, for the retail price of the watch.
-After an initial payment of $25 plus tax, over the next two years, monthly out-of-pocket payments are based on the number of Standard Workouts (10,000 to 14,999 steps) and Advanced Workouts (15,000 steps) or the applicable Active Calorie thresholds.
+After an initial payment of $25 plus tax, over the next two years, monthly out-of-pocket payments are based on the number of Standard Workouts (10,000 to 14,999 steps) and Advanced Workouts (15,000 steps) or the applicable Active Calorie or heart rate thresholds.
 The step counts required for Standard and Advanced Workouts are reduced for members beginning at age 71+.
 One-time upgrade fees plus taxes apply if you choose (GPS + Cellular) versions of Apple Watch, larger watch case sizes, and certain bands and case materials.
 For more information, please visit JohnHancock.com.
 Apple is not a participant in or sponsor of this promotion.
 Apple Watch is a registered trademark of Apple Inc. All rights reserved.

 HealthyFood savings are based on qualifying purchases and may vary based on the terms of the John Hancock Vitality Program.
 The HealthyFood program is currently not available in Guam.